steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 This tells our device how to handle outgoing and incoming packet and what interface should be used to handle them. for example `default via 192.168.0.1 dev en0`; shows that any packet whose destination network isn't specifically known should be sent to `en0` and `en0` is linked to my router at `192.168.0.1`, hence packet reaching `en0` will be sent to the router.

-Hence packet leaving `en0` or `eth0` interface will concpetually look like the image below, if we are to communicate with twitter
+Packet leaving `en0` or `eth0` interface will concpetually look like the image below, if we are to communicate with twitter

 <img src="/assets/images/network-tunnel/osi1.png">

-Also you can conceptualize network interface as points where packets or frames are sent and can be handled either by the kernel or user space.
+Also you can conceptualize network interface as points where packets or frames are sent and can then be handled either by the kernel or user space.

-Having that as our basic of network virtual and device interface; we are not limited to only those specfic interface, we have the capacity to create ours, and thats where tunneling comes in.
+Having that as our basics for network virtual and device interface; we are not limited to only those specific interfaces, we have the capacity to create ours, and that is where tunneling comes in.

 <img src="/assets/images/network-tunnel/tun.png">

-The image above demarcate the osi layer into **user-pace** and **kernel-space**, in simple term it means space you, as a user have control over and the later means space manage by the operating system internals.
+The image above demarcates the osi layer into **user-pace** and **kernel-space**, in simple terms it means space you, as a user have control over and the latter means space managed by the operating system internals.

-tun interface is attached to Network layer and tap is attached to Data link layer, this helps to capture packet and frames to which user space can have access to.
+Tun interface is attached to the Network layer and the Tap is connected to the Data link layer, this helps to capture packets and frames to which user space can have access to.

-Focusing on tun interface let see how we can set that up:
+Focusing on tun interface let's see how we can set that up:

 ```shell
 # create a un interface